sacarlson/stellar_utility/multi-sign-websocket/readme.txt

 so some filenames may not match, but the format is the same, only the lower level communication protocol has changed. at the end of this readme contains the details for install setup and running of the server

-multi-sign-server.rb is a JSON formated API server for the stellar.org networks new stellar-core it was originaly created to allow the publishing of multi sign transaction and provide a point of collection for the signers to pickup the original unsigned transaction, sign it and send a validation signature back to the mss-server that would collect all the signatures and when weighted threshold is met will send the multi signed transaction to the stellar-core network
+multi-sign-server.rb is a JSON formated API server for the stellar.org networks new stellar-core. it was originaly created to allow the publishing of multi sign transaction and provide a point of collection for the signers to pickup the original unsigned transaction, sign it and send a validation signature back to the mss-server that would collect all the signatures and when weighted threshold is met will send the multi signed transaction to the stellar-core network